-In sum, in government agencies, bureaucratic politics significantly influence the adoption or rejection of sustainability values by both elected and non-elected officials in public programs.
-Resolving conflicts stemming from bureaucratic politics and fostering cooperation are crucial for incorporating sustainability concepts into public projects.
-Using the example of the affordable housing project under study, the article will explore whether concepts like community living and green design should be integrated and implemented, addressing these issues in the "Results and Discussion" section later in the article.
+In sum, in government agencies, bureaucratic politics significantly influence the adoption or rejection of sustainability values by both elected and non-elected officials in public programmes.
+Resolving conflicts stemming from bureaucratic politics and fostering cooperation is crucial for incorporating sustainability concepts into public projects.
+The article will explore whether concepts like community living and green design should be integrated and implemented using the example of the affordable housing project under study, and addressing these issues in the "Results and Discussion" section.